andy-thedev/Personal-Portfolio-Website-1/README.md

+My website can be visited at: https://www.wontaejungportfolio.com/, or through the contacts link in my github description (https://github.com/dnjsxo1860)

 A repository for the development of a personal portfolio website, utilizing html/css + JavaScript.

 The intention of this project is to learn, and solidify front-end development, while preparing portfolio content/a portfolio presentation medium.